webrecorder/browsertrix-crawler/docs/docs/user-guide/dedupe.md

 simply free up the data on the Redis.

+## Page Deduplication

+The crawler also has the option to skip loading of entire pages if the page HTML is a duplicate.

+In such cases, after the `revisit` record for the HTML page is written, the crawler aborts loading the page in the browser and moves on to the next page.

+This allows saving not only storage but crawling time, as duplicate pages are quickly skipped by the browser.

+Note that there is a trade-off involved, as any page resources (images, stylesheets) or links are also skipped and are not crawled, even if they may have changed.

+To enable this feature, set the `--dedupePagesMinDepth` to a value of 0 or greater.
+Setting to a value of 0 means that even the seed page will be skipped if it has not changed, and no additional pages will be crawled.

+It is generally recommended to set `--dedupePagesMinDepth` to a value of at least 1 when using this feature.
+Setting to a value of 1 will ensure that the seed page is always fully crawled and that its links will be added to the crawl queue.
+Pages one link away from the seed and at greater depths will be loaded and then skipped if they are unchanged.

+### Incremental Crawling

+When duplicate pages are skipped they do not count towards the page limit, and additional pages can be crawled up to the page limit.
+This approach can be used to crawl a site that hasn't changed incrementally, a few pages at a time.

+For example, if a site has 100 pages, a home page and 99 other static pages that don't change, it can be fully crawled after 11 crawls with the setting `--dedupePagesMinDepth 10 --pageLimit 10`, which will crawl the home page and up to 9 additional pages each time the crawler is run.

 ## Deduplication outputs

 When deduplication is enabled, the crawler output is changed in the following ways (in addition to using